stream-of-consciousness

 | TODOIST_PROJECT_ID | No | Scope items to a specific project |

-Project scoping: When TODOIST_PROJECT_ID is set, the stream is bound to that project — all reads and writes are scoped to it.
-When omitted, reads pull from all projects across your account, while new items go to Inbox.
-Setting a project ID is recommended for a clean, predictable stream.
+When a project ID is set (Path B env var, or Path C picker), the stream is bound to that project — all reads and writes are scoped to it.
+For Path B without a project ID, reads pull from all projects across your account, while new items go to Inbox.
+Setting a project is strongly recommended for a clean, predictable stream.

 Date handling: Items with a future start date get a Todoist due date so they stay out of the stream until that date arrives.
 Items entering the stream today (or with a past start date) have no due date set — this avoids cluttering Todoist with "overdue" markers.
 Any existing due dates that have reached today are automatically cleared when the stream is read.